 use LoSalt instead of ordinary salt when cooking.

-Obesity is not caused by eating to excess or
+Obesity is not necessarily caused by eating to excess or

 exercise.
 There has never been a scrap of reproducible scientific

-research or evidence to support the theory that excess calorie intake
+research or evidence to support the theory that it is only excess calorie intake

-causes obesity, nor that calorie deficit reduces obesity.
+that causes obesity, nor that calorie deficit necessarily reduces obesity.
 The theory

 and the advice it spawns should be abandoned forthwith.
 They cause